Resummed predictions for hadronic Higgs boson decays: Introduction

 In light of the importance of Higgs physics, several other predictions at various accuracies and using different approximations are available beyond those listed here.
 A complete review of the state of the theoretical calculations for Higgs boson production and decay processes, including the calculation of electroweak corrections, can be found in~Ref.~\cite{Spira:2016ztx}.

 In a recent publication~\cite{Gao:2019mlt}, the distributions of the thrust variable in these decay processes were considered and fixed-order computations up to approximate NNLO (which contribute at $\ord{\as^3}$ relative to a Born $H\rightarrow b\bar{b}/gg$ process) were performed.
 In that work, the authors noted the poor convergence of the perturbative series for both processes and were able to show that the approximate NNLO corrections obtained from the singular terms of a SCET-derived factorisation formula could ameliorate the scale dependence of the calculations.
 They also acknowledged several shortcomings of their calculation, one of which related to the size of the logarithms $\log^n \tau/\tau$ which are not resummed in a purely fixed-order computation and spoil predictivity in the small $\tau$ region.
 Here, we provide resummed predictions at NNLL$'$ accuracy which complement the results of Ref.~\cite{Gao:2019mlt}.
+Compared to NNLL, the resummation at NNLL$'$ accuracy incorporates the complete $\ord{\as^2}$ singular structure for $\Tau_2 \to 0$,{ \it i.e.} all 2-loop virtual and corresponding real corrections, allowing us to consistently match to NNLO.

 Using the \geneva formalism developed in Refs.~\cite{Alioli:2012fc,Alioli:2013hqa,Alioli:2015toa}, we are also able to construct IR-finite events which combine the advantages of the resummed and fixed-order calculations and are matched to a parton shower.\footnote{In the gluonic case, resummed predictions for the thrust distribution were presented in Ref.~\cite{Mo:2017gzp} and compared to parton shower results.}